RomanSkriPT/PHP-QueueProcessor/README.md

     public function execute($data) {
         // Here, in you public method for executing request,
         // you pass the incoming data to _executeRequestInternal() method,
-        // which will handle the "queuing" and will call your implementation if _processRequest() method. return $this->_executeRequestInternal($data);
+        // which will handle the "queuing" and will call _processRequest() method. return $this->_executeRequestInternal($data);
     }